ajitesh70/practice/java.md

 ## FAQs

-**Is Maven free?**
+** Q1.Is Maven free?**
-Yes, it is open-source under Apache License 2.0.
+-Yes, it is open-source under Apache License 2.0.

-**Can this be used for any Java project?**
+** Q2.Can this be used for any Java project?**
-Yes, for all Maven-based projects.
+-Yes, for all Maven-based projects.

-**Does pom.xml manage runtime behavior?**
+** Q3.Does pom.xml manage runtime behavior?**
-Primarily build and dependency management.
+-Primarily build and dependency management.

 ---